celery/celery/CONTRIBUTING.rst

     To run tox and test against a variety of configurations

-By default, docker-compose will mount the celery and test folders in the docker container, allowing code changes and testing to be immediately visible inside the docker container.
+By default, docker-compose will mount the Celery and test folders in the Docker container, allowing code changes and testing to be immediately visible inside the Docker container.
 Environment variables, such as the broker and backend to use are also defined in the :file:`docker/docker-compose.yml` file.

 .. _`Docker`: https://www.docker.com/